Loft Labs promises self-service Kubernetes access for all developers

 Let the OSS Enterprise newsletter guide your open source journey!
 Sign up here.

 Kubernetes has revolutionized how businesses build, test, deploy, and scale their applications.
-Emerging from the vaults of Google back in 2014, the container orchestration platform has been adopted by small and large companies alike, from Box and BlackRock through to IBM and Spotify.
+Emerging from the vaults of Google back in 2014, the container orchestration platform has been adopted by small and large companies alike, from Box and BlackRock to IBM and Spotify.

-As one of the world’s most popular open source projects, Kubernetes serves to automate many of the resource-intensive manual processes involved in managing containerized applications.
+As one of the world’s most popular open source projects, Kubernetes automates many of the resource-intensive manual processes involved in managing containerized applications.
 Containers are software packages that have all the components needed to deploy applications in public and hybrid clouds and on-premise datacenters and ensure an application plays ball across all environments.
 Moreover, Kubernetes helps accelerate development velocity and agility at a time when companies are increasingly moving to the cloud and microservices software architecture.

 But when a company says it has “adopted Kubernetes,” it likely means a dozen or so people in its IT department — rather than developers — have access to Kubernetes for running the production system.
 That leaves hundreds or thousands of a company’s engineers building software that could also be running on Kubernetes from the get-go but isn’t.